Religion in ancient Tamilakam: Christianity

 Thiruvithamcode Arappally, believed to be built by Thomas the Apostle, was patronised by the Chera king, Udayancheral.

 Christianity was believed to have been introduced in India by St. Thomas the Apostle who landed at Muziris on Malabar Coast in the year 52 CE.
 These ancient Christians are today known as Saint Thomas Christians or Syriac Christians or Nasrani.
 They are now divided into different denominations namely, Syro-Malabar Catholic, Syro-Malankara Catholic, Malankara Orthodox, Jacobite and Malankara Marthoma.
 Syriac Christians followed the same rules of caste and population as that of Hindus and sometimes they were even considered as population neutralizers.
 They tend to be endogamous, and tend not to intermarry even with other Christian groupings.
 Saint Thomas Christians derive status within the caste system from the tradition that they were elites, who were evangelized by St. Thomas.
 Also, internal mobility is allowed among these Saint Thomas Christian sects and the caste status is kept even if the sect allegiance is switched (for example, from Syriac Orthodox to Syro-Malabar Catholic).
-Despite the sectarian differences, Syriac Christians share a common social status within the Caste system of Kerala and is considered as Forward Caste.
+Despite the sectarian differences, Syriac Christians share a common social status within the Caste system of Kerala and are considered as Forward Caste.